chaneyn/HydroBlocks/README.md

 HydroBlocks
 ==========

 HydroBlocks relies on a number python libraries.
-To make this straightforward use conda (http://conda.pydata.org/miniconda.html).
-Here are the steps to install the model.
+Below we provide steps to install the model.

 1. Create a conda environment named HB from the yml file.
 Note that the only current yml file in the repository is for a linux64 machine.
 ```